Sign Up for a Free Account

 Historical note and terminology

-E. Weston Hurst was the first to clearly define acute necrotizing hemorrhagic leukoencephalitis and to suggest that it was a demyelinating disease (22).
-He described the abrupt onset of neurologic symptoms following a nonspecific upper respiratory infection in 3 patients: a 43-year-old housewife, a 33-year-old munitions worker, and a 37-year-old accountant.
-Death occurred in several days, and autopsies of 2 of these patients showed identical hemorrhagic lesions in the white matter.
-Other authors, such as Gayet, Leyden, Strümpell, Bückler, Leichtenstern, Brie, Oppenheim, de Faro, Baker, and Levy, described similar encephalitic conditions with petechial hemorrhage and inflammation, as early as 1875 (30).
-More cases were detailed in the 10 years after the 1941 report (01; 09).
+E Weston Hurst was the first to clearly define acute necrotizing hemorrhagic leukoencephalitis and to suggest that it was a demyelinating disease (23).
+He described the abrupt onset of neurologic symptoms following a nonspecific upper respiratory infection in three patients: a 43-year-old housewife, a 33-year-old munitions worker, and a 37-year-old accountant.
+Death occurred in several days, and autopsies of two of these patients showed identical hemorrhagic lesions in the white matter.
+Other authors, such as Gayet, Leyden, Strümpell, Bückler, Leichtenstern, Brie, Oppenheim, de Faro, Baker, Levy, Adams, and Crawford described similar encephalitic conditions with petechial hemorrhage and inflammation, as early as 1875 (31).

 This is an article preview.